THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 • Users who can't access CEXs

-• Small amounts with understood risk
+• Small-to-medium amounts with understood risk

-• The swap function ONLY (not yield products)
+• The swap function ONLY

 THORChain is NOT for: